Championing workplace inclusion: how we built our game-changing assessment

-Employee inclusion has been all the rage in recent years and rightly so.
-Alongside Equality and Diversity, it’s one of the three core elements that transforms a workplace from a privileged playground to an environment where everyone can succeed.
+In recent years, inclusion has climbed the priority list of how to build a successful company culture.
+Rightly so.
+Alongside Equality and Diversity, it’s one of the three core elements that transforms a workplace from an exclusive playground to an environment where everyone can succeed.

 How we built our inclusion scale

 As a first step, we reviewed the scientific literature on workplace inclusion across various fields: Sociology, (Occupational and Organisational) Psychology, Law, Behavioural Science, Human Resource Management and Economics.

 Inclusion scales so far

 We then analysed existing inclusion scales and found that most were outdated (created in the 80s and 90s).
 They also weren’t sufficiently validated and there was a serious lack of diversity.
 The scales were developed by and with mostly homogenous teams (primarily, White, well-educated people from Western countries).

 The 5 dimensions of inclusion